-- Leveraging Medicare coverage to secure favorable reimbursement for our lead product from US commercial payors.
-Securing a favorable Local Coverage Decision (LCD) and a favorable reimbursement rate from Palmetto GBA, administrator of the MolDX technology assessment program for the Centers for Medicare & Medicaid Services (CMS), for our ConfirmMDx for Prostate Cancer test was a major milestone towards achieving material commercial success.
-The LCD, when combined with existing Preferred Provider Organization (PPO) and network contracts, expands access for ConfirmMDx to approximately 214 million covered lives in the US Importantly, with approximately half of our patient population over the age of 65, the LCD establishes a significant foundation for broad reimbursement.
+- Securing favorable reimbursement for ConfirmMDx and our other solutions.
+Securing a favorable Local Coverage Decision (LCD) and a favorable reimbursement rate from Palmetto GBA, administrator of the MoIDX technology assessment program for the Centers for Medicare & Medicaid Services (CMS), for our ConfirmMDx for Prostate Cancer test was a major milestone towards achieving material commercial success.
+The LCD, when combined with existing Preferred Provider Organization (PPO) and network contracts, expands access for ConfirmMDx to approximately 214 million covered lives in the US.
+Importantly, with approximately half of our patient population over the age of 65, the LCD establishes a significant foundation for broad reimbursement.
 The LCD not only sets the reimbursement price for Medicare patients, but also establishes reimbursement for Medicare Advantage patients covered by private commercial payors.
 Medicare Advantage is a program whereby patients aged 65 years or older may elect enhanced coverage through a private payor contracted with Medicare to provide expanded benefits.
-By virtue of the Center for Medicare and Medicaid Services policies, payors contracted to offer Medicare Advantage programs are legally obligated to honor the LCD.
+By virtue of the CMS policies, payors contracted to offer Medicare Advantage programs are legally obligated to honor the LCD.
 MDxHealth will also pursue direct contracts with these payors to cover ConfirmMDx testing for their patient population under the age of 65 years old.
 Furthermore, we believe the clinical utility and actionability of our ConfirmMDx test, combined with our experience and knowledge of the factors needed to gain reimbursement, will enable us to expand coverage of ConfirmMDx among the private payor market.
 We will continue to build on our successful strategy, using our Medicare LCD and existing Preferred Provider PPO contracts as a foundation to secure additional contracts from major national and regional managed care organizations, insurance carriers, and self-insured employer groups. - Expanding the clinical utility and actionability of our current and future solutions.
-A key driver for the adoption of our current and future testing solutions is our ability to substantiate clinical utility and actionability through completed trials and peer-reviewed publications.
-Completed and ongoing trials, including MATLOC, DOCUMENT, PASCUAL, have been designed to evaluate the further clinical utility and actionability of ConfirmMDx, and are an integral part of our business strategy and marketing programs.
+A key driver for the adoption of our current and future testing solutions is our ability to substantiate clinical utility and actionability through clinical trials and peer-reviewed publications.
+Completed and ongoing trials have been designed to evaluate the further clinical utility and actionability of ConfirmMDx, SelectMDx, and other solutions in development, and are an integral part of our business strategy and marketing programs.

 We will continue to invest in clinical trials to expand the utility and rate of adoption of our current and future solutions.
-Many of the investigators in our sponsored trials are well-recognized key opinion leaders in the field and contribute to the education of their peers by way of publications, presentations of their clinical knowledge and experience with developing ConfirmMDx. - Strategically offering our lead product internationally.
-We believe there is a meaningful market opportunity internationally for our ConfirmMDx test and have recently begun our international expansion through selected partners.
-We have signed a distribution agreement with Teva Pharmaceuticals to offer ConfirmMDx in Israel.
-We intend to continue to investigate partnerships for our offerings in other regions.
+Many of the investigators in our sponsored trials are well-recognized key opinion leaders in the field and contribute to the education of their peers by way of publications, presentations of their clinical knowledge and experience with developing molecular diagnostic testing solutions.